No products in the cart.

-I accidentally placed the Pow’r Wrap on my bat the wrong way.
+Q. I accidentally placed the Pow’r Wrap on my bat the wrong way.
 It’s now stuck on the end of the barrel of the bat.
 How can I remove it?

 Lay the bat on the ground.
 Hold the bat handle with one hand and grab a hammer with the other hand.
-Lay the flat face/side of the hammer on the taped portion of the barrel of the bat.
+Lay the flat side of the hammer head on the barrel of the bat.
 Draw the hammer away from the end of the Pow’r Wrap then repeatedly strike the hammer onto the end of the Pow’r Wrap.
 Rotate the bat while striking the Pow’r Wrap to work around the perimeter of the Pow’r Wrap.
-It is doubtful that you can harm the Pow’r Wrap so you can hit it fairly hard with the hammer.
+It’s very unlikely that you could harm the Pow’r Wrap, so you may hit it fairly hard with the hammer.

 If it is really stuck on you may need to submerge the bat with Pow’r Wrap attached into an ice bath for 15 minutes or so and then try repeating the removal process using the hammer.
 The idea with the ice bath is to cool the bat so the metal contracts and shrinks the diameter of the bat thus enabling the hammer to remove the ‘Wrap.

-The Pow’r Wrap gets stuck on the barrel of my bat even though it is installed properly.
+Q. The Pow’r Wrap gets stuck on the barrel of my bat even though it is installed properly.
 What’s up with that?

 Answer: It’s likely that the barrel of your bat is dented and therefore out-of-round.
 You might need to use a hammer to remove the Pow’r Wrap.

-I’ve had umpires tell me that I couldn’t use the Pow’r Wrap on the field.
+Q. I’ve had umpires tell me that I couldn’t use the Pow’r Wrap on the field.
 I thought it was legal.
 Is it?

-I’ve been using a lot of Pow’r Tac and there is a build up on my bat handle (or batting glove).
+Q. I’ve been using a lot of Pow’r Tac and there is a build up on my bat handle (or batting glove).
 How do I remove it?

 Answer: A soft cloth or towel wetted with rubbing alcohol will remove Pow’r Tac build-up.
 Stubborn build up may require using acetone.
 A common household product that contains acetone is fingernail polish remover.

-What are some of the other applications for Pow’r Tac besides baseball/softball?
+Q. What are some of the other applications for Pow’r Tac besides baseball/softball?

-How long does Pow’r/Golf Tac stay tacky?
+Q. How long does Pow’r/Golf Tac stay tacky?

 Answer: If you treat a bat handle with Pow’r Tac or a golf club grip with Golf Tac it will remain sticky for several days, sometimes for weeks, depending on how much you sprayed and how many times you grip the equipment.
 Pow’r Tac does not dry out.
 The adhesive properties of Pow’r/Golf Tac is similar to the adhesive on the back of those small sticky-backed notes used in office settings.
 So long as nothing is pressed into the adhesive (sand, dirt, grass, etc.) Pow’r Tac will stay tacky for a long time.
 We’ve sprayed test boards of cardboard and several months later they were still tacky.

-How long will a can of Pow’r Tac or Golf Tac last me?
+Q. How long will a can of Pow’r Tac or Golf Tac last me?

 Answer: There are approximately seventy-five 5 second bursts of the formula in each can.
 If you apply Pow’r Tac for 5 seconds before each use of your equipment you will get 75 uses out of it.
 (Note: Spraying Pow’r Tac in a 5 second burst over an area equivalent to two hand grips is a fairly heavy application.
 We recommend 3 seconds.
 You can always add more.)